Akina-Aoki/python_course/exercises/exercise_3.md

 ## 7. Theory

-a) What is the difference between = and == in Python?
+a) What is a sequence in Python?
+Give examples of sequence types.

-b) Explain the meaning of truthy and falsey values
+b) What is the difference between a list and a tuple?

 c)